-- (1) To qualify for the Bachelor of Fine Arts in Drama, students must have successfully completed the curriculum for the chosen area of specialization; have met all promotion, continuation, final year, and residence requirements; and receive the recommendation of the department. - (2) For the degree of BFA With Distinction, candidates are required to carry a full course load in each of the last two years and obtain a grade point average of 3.5 or higher over those last two years.
-Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty.
+- (1) To qualify for the Bachelor of Fine Arts in Drama, students must have successfully completed the curriculum for the chosen area of specialization; have met all promotion, continuation, final year, and residence requirements; and receive the recommendation of the department. - (2) For the degree of BFA With Distinction, candidates are required to carry a full course load in each of the last two years and obtain a grade point average of

+3.5 or higher over those last two years.
+Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty

-43.10 Bachelor of Music (BMus)
+Bachelor of Music (BMus) 43.10

-Admission Requirements: See §§15.2.8 and 15.2.9.
+Admission Requirements: See §§16.2.8 and 16.2.9.
 Students who do not pass a theory placement exam may be required to complete MUSIC 100 (extra to the Degree) before enrolling in MUSIC 155.

 The Department of Music offers various programs leading to the degree of Bachelor of Music.
-Six routes are available: General, Performance, Music History, Composition and Theory, School Music and World Music.
-The General Route allows students to take various options while the School Music Route prepares students for further training in music education and, in particular, for admission to the BEd After Degree program in Music Education.
-The Performance Route allows students to specialize in performance.
+Three routes are available: General, Performance, and Composition and Theory.
+The General Route allows students to take various options, the Performance Route allows students to specialize in performance, and the Composition and Theory Route allows students to specialize in composition.